Unthrottled/blog/_posts/2017-05-07-Objects-from-file.md

 Another handy fact is that the `ObjectInputStream` will throw an `EOFException` (End-of-File) when the data stream has no more bytes to read.
 Which will allows the infinite loop, created in the method, to break.

-A complete functioning project using this code can be found at the following repository:
+A complete functioning project using this code can be found at the following repository listed below.
+The repository contains a README file that will help get the project up and running!

 [https://github.com/cyclic-reference/object-to-file](https://github.com/cyclic-reference/object-to-file)

-The repository contains a README file that will help get the project up and running!
+**Writing Non-Serializable objects to a file.**

+**Disclamer**: This does not mean, SERIALIZE ALL THE THINGS!
+Some classes are not serializable for a good reason.
+Such as FutureTask, Thread, and Executor.
+These are very complex and stateful objects that have no use becoming stagnate in a file.

+An important question to ask is: why in the world would this ever be a thing in the first place?

+Which is a really good question.
+There are some things that are out of our control.
+Which really chaffs my chaps sometimes.
+I mean come on, we are programmers!
+We bend computers to our will such that nothing should be impossible,

 Before delving into the why of writing objects to a file, it would be nice to mention some more concrete persistence APIs.